-- Jobi Tiny, much-loved watering hole open very late in Leblon.
+- Jobi Tiny, much-loved watering hole in Leblon open very late.

-- Champanharia Ovelha Negra A festive meeting spot for the champagne lovers.
+- Champanharia Ovelha Negra A festive meeting spot for champagne-lovers.

-- Ponto da Bossa Nova A mainstay of the outdoor drinking scene of Baixo Copa.
+- Ponto da Bossa Nova A mainstay of Baixo Copa's outdoor drinking scene.

 - Leviano Bar Outdoor tables on Lapa's wildest street and dancing upstairs.

 - Brewteco A masculine beer-lovers' gathering spot in Leblon.